mirkousuelli/mirkousuelli.github.io/index.md

 published: true
 ---

-Hello friend, I'm Mirko and I live in Italy, in a small town called Melzo near Milan.
-I am a MSc student in Computer Science and Engineering at [Politecnico di Milano](https://www.polimi.it){:target="_blank"}.
-My studies are mainly focused on Artificial Intelligence and Machine Learning with a major on Deep Learning and a minor on Robotics.

-I have plenty of hobbies (really... too many to be listed): from cooking, going through TV series until travelling, but what I mostly do is studying.
-Well not just engineering (mmh...), I am constantly up-to-date on what happens around the world, politically and environmentally.
-The reason why I love studying AI is because I deeply dislike the society and I think through these technologies is possible to pursue equality and real freedom.
+Hello friend,

+🤖 I'm a Computer Scientist with engineering backround at [Politecnico di Milano](https://www.polimi.it){:target="_blank"} specializing in robotics and artificial intelligence, with a strong focus on deep learning and sensor fusion for robotics applications.
+My research during my master's thesis involved applying SLAM techniques to agriculture, which sparked my passion for robotics perception.

+🧠 Currently, I'm pursuing a Ph.D. in Multimodal Perception for Agricultural Robotics, where I explore the exciting challenges at the intersection of robotics, AI, and agriculture.
+My research centers around integrating sensor data in agricultural robotics to enhance perception capabilities.
+I'm particularly interested in soft robotics for delicate picking tasks within the agricultural sector.

+🌱 I'm motivated to drive innovation in agriculture through robotics and AI.
+Let's connect and explore the practical applications of these technologies in the agricultural sector.

 If you want to see a [younger Mirko](https://youtu.be/Ae9d-DObKBA){:target="_blank"} go to my Youtube channel, otherwise here there are other social links ;)